Absulit/points/README.md

 let cValue2 = params.myTestStruct.another_prop; // 1, 2, 3
 ```

-## Sampler - addSampler
+## Sampler - setSampler

 A sampler for textures is sometimes required, and you need to explicitly reference it.

 Don't name it just `sampler` , because that's the data type inside WGSL. `POINTS` will throw an exception if you do.

-A descripttor is assigned by default, if you want to sample your image in a different way, you can take a look at [GPUObjectDescriptorBase](https://gpuweb.github.io/gpuweb/#texture-creation) in the WGSL docs.
+A descriptor is assigned by default, if you want to sample your image in a different way, you can take a look at [GPUTextureDescriptor](https://gpuweb.github.io/gpuweb/#texture-creation) in the WGSL docs.

 ```js
 // main.js